ankitabose97/Adventure-Work-Bike-Shop---Performance-Analysis/README.md

 This project involved the following tasks:
  - connecting and transforming the raw data using Power Query

- - connecting and transforming the raw data using Power Query

  - building a relational data model and report in Power BI Desktop

  - creating calculated columns and measures using DAX